agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**re-write Claim**: GDP per capita increase due to the "Black-box growth acceleration" is one order of magnitude higher than potential gdp per capita increase of graduation programme.
+**re-write Claim**: GDP per capita increase due to the "Black-box growth acceleration" is one order of magnitude higher than potential GDP per capita increase of graduation programme.

 **Note**: The following example as given in blog post and elaborated by me the first time is a BIG FAIL for the above claim.
 Benefits are